 We believe that patients benefit from customized treatment plans that tailor a cosmetic program to their unique needs and goals.
 As a result, the price of eyelid surgery can vary from one person to the next.
 We recognize that cost can be an important factor for most patients, and we will provide a detailed estimate of the total cost for your procedure at your initial visit.
 This quote will include the anticipated fees for anesthesiology and the hospital as well as the surgeon, so that you can make the best choice for your budget and lifestyle.
 Please note, it is not always common practice for a plastic surgeon to offer this information, so be sure and check what is included in any estimate.

 The average cost of upper eyelid surgery is $3,500 and lower eyelids is $8,000.
 This number only includes the surgeon’s fee and may not reflect the typical price at our practice.
 To help make aesthetic enhancement accessible to as many interested individuals as possible, we work with plastic surgery financing agencies who offer appealing payment plans to eligible applicants.
 We can discuss this more during your initial consultation, if desired.

 The skin of the upper eyelids may become so inelastic that the tissue folds over the eye, obscuring vision.
 If this describes your experience, your medical insurance may partially cover the cost of your eyelid surgery.
 The amount of visual impairment will need to be documented, and Dr. Goldberg will work closely with your ophthalmologist to determine the appropriate treatment.
 Not all insurance policies cover the same techniques, and we recommend you speak with your agent to clarify your level of coverage.

-For more information about eyelid surgery procedures, call our office for a complimentary consultation at 914-722-1600.
+For more information about eyelid surgery procedures, call our office for a consultation at 866-481-5585.

 *Individual Results May Vary